reidycolm/MS3-Project/README.md

         -  To pass this test, I checked to ensure that when an ingredient was searched for, only the corresponding recipes would appear below.
 I also tested to see if the correct flash message appeared when an empty search was entered.
         -  The result was a pass.

+    *   **Buttons & Links**
+        -  To pass this test, I made sure that every button and link that I implemented into the application did what they were supposed to do when clicked.
+For example, the view more button in the card panel loaded the correct view_recipe page.
+        -  The result was a pass.

 - #### Bugs

+    * **Card Panel**
+        -  When I first implemented the card-panel on the recipes page, they were't aligned when a recipe with a long name was loaded in via the database.
+The header text would flow onto the line below causing the panel to become longer and made everything look out of position.
+In order to fix this, I wrote some css using the whitespace nowrap attributes.
+This fixed the bug.

 ## Deployment